How Much Mortgage Can You Afford?

 • ✓ Gross income assessment

-• ✓ Affordability stress tests (interest rate +3%)
+• ✓ Affordability stress tests (rates above your deal)

 • ✓ Debt-to-income ratios